 Here are some of the tools I ended up using for building this RC boat hull.

 Start by printing out all the plan sheets that you downloaded.
-I would recommend printing out a second set for reference and/or if a mishap happens.
+Consider printing out a second set for reference and/or just in case...

 Next it's time to cut out the templates, starting with the bulkheads, transom, keel, deck and chine shelf (Item "A").